CopernicaMarketingSoftware/Documentation/Yothalot/cppapi.md

 API that can be used to set up a connection create jobs and send them to the Yothalot cluster.
 Writing a mapreduce job in C++ normally comes down to write a [program](copernica-docs:Yothalot/cpp-program) that implements your mapreduce algorithm.
-This program can be send to the Yothalot cluster via job [Yohtalot::Job](copernica-docs:Yothalot/cpp-job) or by [hand](@todo) if you like.
+This program can be sent to the Yothalot cluster via job [Yohtalot::Job](copernica-docs:Yothalot/cpp-job) or by [hand](@todo) if you like.